 Helio Fred Garcia

 He is the author, most recently, of The Power of Communication: Skills to Build Trust, Inspire Loyalty, and Lead Effectively, FT Press, 2012.
-That book was named to the United States Marine Corps Commandant’s Professional Reading List for 2013 and 2014.
+That book has been on the United States Marine Corps Commandant’s Professional Reading List since 2013.
 It was published in Chinese in 2014 by Pearson Education Asia Ltd. in Hong Kong and Publishing House of Electronics Industry in Beijing.

 Fred is president of the crisis management firm Logos Consulting Group and executive director of the Logos Institute for Crisis Management & Executive Leadership.
 He is based in New York and has worked with clients in dozens of countries on six continents.

-Fred has been on the New York University faculty since 1988 and has received his school’s awards for teaching excellence, for outstanding service, and for 25 years service in teaching.
-He is an adjunct professor of management in NYU’s Stern School of Business Executive MBA program, where he teaches crisis management.
-He is an adjunct associate professor of management and communication in NYU’s Master’s in Corporate Communication program in the School of Continuing and Professional Studies.
+Fred has been on the New York University faculty since 1988.
+He is an adjunct professor of management in NYU’s Stern School of Business Executive MBA program, where he teaches crisis management, and where in 2016 he was named Executive MBA Great Professor.
+He is an adjunct associate professor of management and communication in NYU’s School of Professional Studies, MS in Public Relations and Corporate Communication program, where he has received the Dean’s award for teaching excellence twice, in 1990 and in 2017.
+He has also received the school’s awards for outstanding service and for 25 years service in teaching.
 In that program he teaches courses in communication strategy; in communication ethics, law, and regulation; and in crisis communication.

-Fred is a highly-sought international speaker and author on topics including leadership communication, crisis management, business ethics, and journalist/source relationships.
-In addition to The Power of Communication and its two companion videos (Nine Principles of Effective Leadership Communication and The Physicality of Audience Engagement, FT Press, 2012), Fred is co-author (with John Doorley) of Reputation Management: The Key to Successful Public Relations and Corporate Communication, third edition pending, 2014, second edition 2011; first edition 2007 by Routledge, Taylor & Francis Group; Korean and Chinese translations pending, 2016.
+In addition to The Power of Communication and its two companion videos (Nine Principles of Effective Leadership Communication and The Physicality of Audience Engagement, FT Press, 2012), Fred is co-author (with John Doorley) of Reputation Management: The Key to Successful Public Relations and Corporate Communication, third edition 2015; second edition 2011; first edition 2007 by Routledge, Taylor & Francis Group; Korean language edition 2016 by Alma Books, Seoul, Republic of Korea; Chinese translation pending, 2017.
 His two-volume book Crisis Communications was published by AAAA Publications in 1999.
 Fred is accredited by the Public Relations Society of America, and received the Society’s New York Chapter’s Philip Dorf Award for mentoring.

 Fred has an MA in philosophy from Columbia University and two graduate certificates in classical Greek language and literature from the Latin/Greek Institute of the City University of New York Graduate Center.
-He has a BA with honors in politics and philosophy from New York University, where he was elected to Phi Beta Kappa.
+He has a BA with honors in politics and philosophy from New York University, where he was named a University Honors Scholar and was elected to Phi Beta Kappa.
 He received an honorary doctorate in Humane Letters from Mount Saint Mary College.

 Fred’s philanthropic work is focused on multi-faith and social justice causes.
-Fred is Chair of the Board of Trustees of the Starr King School for the Ministry, Berkeley, CA. In his role as the seminary’s Board Chair, he also serves as a member of the Board of Trustees of the Graduate Theological Union, also in Berkeley.
-He is an International Trustee of the World Conference of Religions for Peace.
-He is also chair of the board of trustees of the Interfaith Alliance Foundation in Washington, DC, and a member of the board of trustees of the New York-based human rights organization Freedom to Marry.
-For ten years he served on the board of trustees of Disaster Chaplaincy Services.
-Fred is immediate past chair and a former member of the Board of Directors of the Friends of the Neuberger Museum of Art and a former trustee of the Purchase College Foundation.
+He is chair of the board of trustees of the Interfaith Alliance Foundation in Washington, DC.
+He is an International Trustee of the World Conference of Religions for Peace, and a member of the board of trustees of the New York-based human rights organization Freedom to Marry.
+Fred is the immediate past chair and former member of the board of trustees of the Starr King School for the Ministry, Berkeley, CA. For ten years he served on the board of trustees of Disaster Chaplaincy Services in New York, and for three years on the board of trustees of the Graduate Theological Union in Berkeley.
+Fred is a past chair and a former member of the board of directors of the Friends of the Neuberger Museum of Art and a former trustee of the Purchase College Foundation.
 He was named Westchester County (NY) Arts Patron of the Year for 2006 by the Westchester Arts Council.

 Fred is also a member of the Advisory Board of The Banyan Project, a group of senior journalists, technologists, researchers, strategists and advocates for a stronger democracy.
 Banyan aims to strengthen democracy through high-quality, web-based journalism that engages the civic energy of less-than-affluent everyday citizens — people who are the bread and butter of American life but are ill-served by mainstream journalism and too often out of the public spotlight.